docksal/docksal/docs/project-customize.md

 !!! important "REQUIREMENTS"
     Some must have values for your Docksal stack to work properly.

-There are some values that are not required for docker-compose to work but are required for Docksal stack to function.
+There are some values that are not required for docker-compose to work but are required for your Docksal stack to function.

-**1.** In `web` service these are a volume, labels, environment variables and a dependency.
-You should not remove or change these volume, labels or variables.
+**1.** In the `web` service there are a volumes, labels, environment variables and a dependency.
+You should not remove or change these values.

 ```yaml
   web: